The equifibered approach to $\infty$-properads: Introduction

 \subsubsection{Outlook}

-We hope that the theory of \properads{} developed here might serve as foundations for an elementary \footnote{Our theory of \properads{} is ``elementary'' in the sense that it relies on Lurie's ``Higher Topos Theory'' \cite{HTT}, but not on ``Higher Algebra'' \cite{HA}.
-See also \cref{rem:HA-apologists}.} approach to higher algebra.
+We hope that the theory of $\infty$-properads developed here might serve as foundations for an alternative approach to higher algebra.
 In forthcoming work, we intend to follow this idea in various directions.

 \begin{itemize} \item \textbf{Equifibered higher algebra:} We intend to revisit some of the foundational results on \operads{} established by Lurie in \cite{HA} such as the Boardmann--Vogt tensor product and develop them independently within $\SM$, relying on the theory of equifibered maps.
+(For this Boardmann--Vogt tensor product this has now been achieved in \cite{segalification}.)

-\item \textbf{Modular operads:} We intend to expand the theory of \properads{} developed here to encompass other operad-like structures such as cyclic operads and modular operads.
-In particular we hope to show that modular \operads{} embed fully faithfully in \properads{}, which implies a version of the cobordism hypothesis ``with singularities'' in dimension $1$.
+\item \textbf{Modular operads:} We intend to expand the theory of $\infty$-properads developed here to encompass other operad-like structures such as cyclic operads and modular operads.
+In particular, we hope to show that modular \operads{} embed fully faithfully in $\infty$-properads, which implies a version of the cobordism hypothesis ``with singularities'' in dimension $1$.
 When applied to other bordism categories, we also expect this to be useful for studying the stable homology of certain diffeomorphism groups.

-\item \textbf{Bisymmetric sequences:} Using the theory of equifibered maps we intend to show that \properads{} embed fully faithfully into $\bbE_1$-algebras in an \category{} of bisymmetric sequences endowed with a coherently defined composition product.
-This would restrict to an equivalence between \operads{} and algebras in symmetric sequences for the composition product in the sense of Baez--Dolan \cite[\S 2.3]{baez1997higher}. such a comparison theorem was proven by Haugseng \cite{Hau22} for a possibly different choice of composition product. \end{itemize}
+\item \textbf{Bisymmetric sequences:} Using the theory of equifibered maps one should be able to show that $\infty$-properads embed fully faithfully into $\bbE_1$-algebras in an $\infty$-category of bisymmetric sequences endowed with a coherently defined composition product.
+This would restrict to an equivalence between \operads{} and algebras in symmetric sequences for the composition product in the sense of Baez--Dolan \cite[\S 2.3]{baez1997higher}.
+Such a comparison theorem was proven by Haugseng \cite{Hau22} for a possibly different choice of composition product. \end{itemize}